ericjagwara/ericjagwara/README.md

 ---

-Hello, I’m Eric Jagwara, an AI and AIoT engineer, designer, and community builder based in Kampala, Uganda.
-I enjoy building technology with people and for people, combining code, design, and local context to create systems that are useful, inclusive, and rooted in community.
+Hello, I’m Eric Jagwara, an AI and Embedded Systems engineer, designer, and community builder based in Kampala, Uganda.
+I enjoy building technology with people and for people by combining code, design, and local context.
+Beyond tech, I love creating in many forms, from visual design to paintings and crafts.

 ## What drives me
 - Community-first learning, mentorship, and collaboration